jpegleg/giant-spellbook/README.md

 The interactive session of 'researcher' is a line-by-line hexdump and disassembly with the 'read' subcommand.

 Use control + c to exit, or read to the end of the file by pressing the enter key.

+This 'researcher' option may not work well with all terminals/consoles and all platforms.
+I noted that some alpine linux consoles needed to run `reset` to get the display back after exiting the 'researcher'.

+Use a full color terminal emulator to get the full experience with the byte coloring.
+I can recommend [WezTerm](https://wezterm.org/).